-Grose Wold planning overlays
+Grose Wold flood map & planning overlays

 A planning-constraint profile of Grose Wold (Hawkesbury, NSW) - 11.35 km², mapped from live council and state overlay data.
 This suburb is highly constrained.